I can’t hide the shock on my face. Murdered? “I… I don’t know what to say. What happened?”

 “Sir David?
 You were saying?
 Did things go smoothly?
 Did she switch the ring from one hand to the other?”

-“Not that night.
-You know, I never truly understood the reasons at the time.
-She worked—as a caregiver, most often in homes run by other Filipinos—but jobs came and went.
-Nothing seemed to stick for very long.
+I keep my eyes on the table and shake my head.
+“I didn’t understand the reasons then.
+She worked as a caregiver, mostly in homes run by other Filipinos, but jobs came and went.
+Nothing stuck for long.
 If she crossed someone, I wouldn’t know who.
 It could be anyone.”

-“That’s helpful.”
-She means it.
-“Besides our messages, did you tell anyone public about this trip?
+Thea’s pen stills for a beat, then moves again.
+“That’s helpful.
+Besides our messages, did you tell anyone publicly about this trip?
 Social posts, open forums, people who might pass it along?”

 “I see,” Thea says.
 Heat rises in my face and the room seems smaller by a breath.
 “You don’t need to be embarrassed, sir David.
 Plenty of people come for romance.”

 “Not embarrassed.
 Private.”
 I try for a smile and don’t find one.
-“A few people knew I was coming—my two teenage daughters, two close friends.
-No dates on public posts.
-And then of course, our conversation on Instagram.”
+“A few people knew I was coming—my two teenage daughters and two close friends.
+I didn’t post my travel dates publicly.”

-“Right.”
-A small, acknowledging shrug.
 “Thank you for not throwing your phone at me for that.”
 She turns a page.
 “Last one for now: on the night my sister died—two months ago, May 17, late evening Manila time—where were you?
 Even approximate is fine.”

 I search the calendar in my head and find the shape of that week.
 “Late evening on the 17th here would be the morning of the 17th for me.
 I was home in Arizona.
 Working.
 Taking care of my daughters.
 A typical work/school day.
 Not exciting.”